-The Signal List configuration defines the organization of the console GUI's Signal List display.
+The Signal List configuration defines the organization of mxGUI's Signal List display.

 The Signal List configuration is edited using the 'Signal List Editor' window.
 All changes are made offline within the AdminHD session.
-Once editing is complete, you must export and upload a new cold start file (gui\config.tcl), as an online update of the Signal List is not possible.
+Once editing is complete, you must export and upload a new cold start file (gui_config.tcl), as an online update of the Signal List is not possible.
 This means that to make changes to the Signal List configuration, the system requires a cold start.